syncpoint/terrain-rgb/README.md

 # terrain-rgb
-A detailed how-to to convert geo-tiff files containing DEM data into a pyramid of png files
+A detailed tutorial about how to convert geo-tiff files containing Digital Elevation Model (DEM) data into a pyramid of png files.
+The tiles go into an MBTiles container in order to host them _offline_ with MBTileserver.

 ## Motivation

 Austria's gonvernment is fully commited to the idea of open data.
 A huge amount of data is published on [Austria's open data site](https://data.gv.at).
-This includes geo data like (vector) basemaps, contour lines, hillshading tiles and a lot more.
+This includes spatial data like (vector) basemaps, contour lines, hillshading tiles and a lot more.
 Also Digital Elevation Model (DEM) data is available.
 The data is published as a (huge!)
 GeoTIFF file.
-Although one may convert the file into a _Cloud Optimized GeoTIFF_ (COG), the goal of this how-to is to convert the GeoTIFF into a pyramid of PNG files that are contained in an MBTiles container.
+Although one may convert the file into a _Cloud Optimized GeoTIFF_ (COG), the goal of this tutorial is how to convert the GeoTIFF into a pyramid of PNG files that are contained in an MBTiles container.

-Based on the model of [Mapbox Terrain-RGB](https://docs.mapbox.com/help/troubleshooting/access-elevation-data/) tileset we will document all steps required in order to create a similar set of tiles.
+Based on the model of the [Mapbox Terrain-RGB](https://docs.mapbox.com/help/troubleshooting/access-elevation-data/) tileset we will document all steps required in order to create a similar set of tiles.
 This also means that we want our tiles to

 1) use the WebMercator projection [EPSG:3857](https://epsg.io/3857)
-2) be available in the zoom levels from 0 up to 15
+2) be available in the zoom levels from 8 up to 15

 ## Tools

 The open source world is full of useful tools that provide a bunch of functionality.
 Thanks to Docker there is no need to install them locally.
-You can install all of the tool on your machine be we will use docker here.
-The ```tools```  folder contains a ```Dockerfile``` that can be used to create an image.
+Of course you can install all of the tool on your machine be we will use docker here.
+The ```tools``` folder of this repository contains a ```Dockerfile``` that can be used to create an image.
 Well will tag the image with ```rio``` since we make heavy use of Mapbox's [RasterIO](https://rasterio.readthedocs.io/en/latest/).

 ```shell
   cd tools